 Ambassador - Michelle McManus

 Michelle McManus is the Scottish singer-songwriter, actress, columnist, radio DJ and television presenter, who rose to fame after winning the second series of the UK talent show Pop Idol.
 The Association was delighted to welcome her as an Ambassador of the Association in 2011.

-Nika's recent support of the Association has seen her kindly donating 5% of the overall sales from everything including her album and merchandise to us.
-To pledge your support for Nika please click HERE
+Nicola's recent support of the Association has seen her kindly donating 5% of the overall sales from everything including her album and merchandise to us.
+To pledge your support for Nicola please click HERE